On the density of strongly minimal algebraic vector fields: Introduction

 only depends on the type $\mathrm{tp}(s/k_0)$ (in the field language) where $k_0$ is a countable field of definition for $\Xi,S$ and $X_0$.
 It follows that every generic vector field from $\Xi$ is strongly minimal if and only if some generic vector field from $\Xi$ is.

-Furthermore, using the stability (in the sense of dynamical systems) of non-resonant singularities under small generic perturbations, the existence of generic vector fields in $\Xi$ with a non-resonant singularity, follows from the existence of {\em any} vector field from $\Xi$ with a non-resonant singularity.
-To apply Theorem D to the study of the families described in Theorem A and Theorem B, the complementary information (the assumption (b) of Theorem D) is given by the following result of Coutinho and Pereira.
+Furthermore, the existence of {\em any} vector field from $\Xi$ with a non-resonant singularity ensures the existence of a generic vector field from $\Xi$ with the same property.
+This follows from the stability (in the sense of dynamical systems) of non-resonant singularities.
+The remaining hypothesis of Theorem C is provided by the following result.